Davidleyden1/MS1/readme.md

 ## Deployment

 ### Version Control
 The website was created using VS Code and pushed to GitHub to the remote repository.
-Througout the project the following git commands were used,
+Throughout the project the following git commands were used,
 * **Git add .** *-Adds a change in the working directory to the staging area.*
 * **Git commit -m "message"** *-Commits changes to the local repository.*
 * **Git push** *-Uploads the commited changes to the remote repository in Github.*